stevenkbennett/synthetic_accessibility_project/README.md

     - `cage_analysis.ipynb`: Reproduces Figure 7 from the main text, which shows the distributions of cavity sizes for shape persistent cages.
 In this notebook cages are loaded directly from MongoDB and filtered for their properties.

 - `models`
-    - `mpscore.pkl`: The pickled model MPScore model.
-Can be loaded using the `pickle` builtin module.
+    - `mpscore.joblib`: The stored MPScore model.
+Can be loaded using the `joblib` Python library.

 - `site`
     Contains the code for the website provided to experimental chemists to label molecules as easy- and difficult-to-synthesise.